AndreBaltazar8/ablac/docs/language.md

 call.
 The ABI manifest records `ownership: borrowed` and `calleeAction: copy`.

+An exported `(int) -> int` callback parameter lowers to a C callback taking an explicit context pointer followed by `int64_t`.
+It is borrowed synchronously for that exported call.
+The Abla function may invoke it directly, but export validation rejects storing, returning, capturing, or forwarding it, so the foreign pointer cannot outlive its caller-owned context.
+The manifest records the callback signature, C calling convention, call lifetime, forbidden retention, and the requirement that it not unwind across the ABI.

 An exported `string` result is copied into an opaque foreign handle rather than leaking the tracked `%AblaValue` or an interior runtime pointer.
 Callers inspect it through the manifest-named data/length functions and must call the release